 [Note.
 For b = 2 the standard form used by 754 is the same as this, except for replacing zero by two signed zeros, with exponent e = emin.
-For b = 10, 754 normal numbers have several representations, if they need fewer than p digits in their expansion.
+For b = 10, there is also the difference that 754 normal numbers have several representations if they need fewer than p digits in their expansion.
 The standard form above chooses the representation with smallest quantum, which is the unique one having $d_0 \neq 0$ .]